Learning to Act

 CLICK HERE to learn about the advantages and disadvantages of getting an acting degree.

 CLICK HERE to learn more about getting “street trained” vs. acting conservatory trained acting.

 Finding your own path to acting

 If you ask a successful actor what you should do to become an actor, most will probably essentially advise you,”Do what I did.”

-Which would be very different for every voice actor you’d meet.
+This would be very different advice from every voice actor you’d meet.

 Many top voice actors don’t have an acting degree and may have taken few (if any) voice acting classes.
 Some have never performed in a play or a musical.

 Many don’t have a traditional background of what most would consider a typical “acting path” at all.
 Some come from a live music background (e.g. Grey Delisle).
 Some from radio and stand up (Billy West, Tom Kenny and Carlos Alzaraqui).
 Some are animators or writers and just have a clear idea of what their drawings need to say (e.g. Eric Bauza, Seth MacFarlane and Doug Laurence).